-In the upper part of Fig.~\ref{fig:scatter_gluon} the radiation from the top quark around the center (0,0) with a ring of radius $\ R_X\sim 1$ with $R_X=R/\Theta_0$ in $(X,Y)$ units, i.e.\ at the dead cone angle $\Theta=\Theta_0$, is apparent at all b-quark angles $X_b$ and also the dead cone in the center is visible as depletion of central density, but less pronounced as in Fig.~\ref{fig:ring}.
+In the upper part of Fig.~\ref{fig:scatter_gluon} the radiation from the top-quark around the center (0,0) with a ring of radius $\ R_X\sim 1$ with $R_X=R/\Theta_0$ in $(X,Y)$ units, i.e.\ at the dead cone angle $\Theta=\Theta_0$, is apparent at all b-quark jet angles $X_b$ and also the dead cone in the center is visible as depletion of central density, but less pronounced as in Fig.~\ref{fig:ring}.
 The narrow yellow stripe left from the center represents the gluon radiation from the b-quark outside the angular radius $R=0.2$ of the b-quark jet corresponding to $R_X\approx 0.6$, while the interior is removed from the figure.
-This additional radiation from the b-quark is limited on the right side by the circle centered at the b-quark decay angle $X_b$ and going through the top-quark direction at $(0.0)$ because of the angular ordering condition (see Sec.~\ref{multiplegluon} and Fig.~\ref{fig:t-b-circles}, bottom panels).
-This b-quark radiation decreases with increasing angle $X_b$ because of the related decreasing b-quark energy.
-We conclude, that our selection of events from the vertical stripe in Fig.~\ref{fig:top_stripes} does not exclude the events with gluons from b-quark altogether.
-The presence of b-quark jets signals the presence of the $\widehat{tb}$ dipole with amplitude $B_1$ in Eq.~\eqref{FKhozeOtt}, which also contributes to a partial filling of the dead cone as will be discussed further below.
+This additional radiation from the b-quark is limited on the right side by the circle centered at the angle $X_b$ of the b-quark jet and going through the top-quark direction at $(0.0)$ because of the angular ordering condition (see Sect.~\ref{multiplegluon} and Fig.~\ref{fig:t-b-circles}, bottom panels).
+This b-quark radiation decreases with increasing angle $X_b$ due to the related decrease in b-quark energy.
+We conclude that our selection of events from the vertical stripe in Fig.~\ref{fig:top_stripes} does not exclude the events with gluons from b-quark decays altogether.
+The presence of b-quark jets signals the presence of the $\widehat{tb}$ dipole with amplitude $B_1$ in Eq.~\eqref{FKhozeOtt}, which also contributes to a partial filling of the dead cone, as will be discussed further below.

-The panels in the lower part of Fig.~\ref{fig:scatter_gluon} show the angular distribution of gluon jets for events along the horizontal stripe in Fig.~\ref{fig:top_stripes} with gluons from top quark decays enhanced.
-Indeed, the dominant feature is now the radiation of half-moon like shape around the b-quark jet outside the angular radius $R=0.2$ and inside the circle through the origin $(0,0)$ required by angular ordering, with little or no evidence for the top quark radiation around the center with radius $R_X\sim 1$.
+The panels in the lower part of Fig.~\ref{fig:scatter_gluon} show the angular distribution of gluon jets for events along the horizontal stripe in Fig.~\ref{fig:top_stripes} with gluons from top-quark decays enhanced.
+Indeed, the dominant feature is now the radiation of half-moon like shape around the b-quark jet outside the angular radius $R=0.2$ and inside the circle through the origin $(0,0)$ required by angular ordering, with little or no evidence for the top-quark radiation around the center with radius $R_X\sim 1$.

-At much lower intensity there appears a halo of radiation around the b-quark direction of larger radius $R_X\approx2$.
-This radiation could come from events where a gluon emitted from the b-quark is combined with partons from the top-quark and therefore escapes the angular ordering condition.
-Such events appear as we have restricted ourselves to single gluon emission processes as in the leading perturbative order.